EzyGang/py-cachify/README.md

 Prevent race conditions and manage shared resources effectively across both sync and async contexts.

 - **Backend Agnostic**: Easily integrate with different cache backends.
-Choose between in-memory, Redis, or any custom backend that adheres to the provided client interfaces.
+Choose between in-memory, Redis, DragonflyDB, or any custom backend that adheres to the provided client interfaces.

 - **Decorators for Ease**: Use intuitive decorators like `@cached()` and `@lock()` to wrap your functions, maintain clean code, and benefit from automatic cache management.